SP Tre Penne: History

 Two months after the A.C.
 Libertas on 11 November 1928, the team was established at the behest of the Segretario Sammarinese Fascist Party, Manlio Gozi.
 By the 1930s, the U.S. Sammarinese Titania was buying purely organizational characteristics; the birth of the first concept of the national associations, and promotion of the formation of Titania 4 Youth Sports Groups.
 On 21 August 1933, in the capital, La Serenissima was formed and Marina Belluzzi was appointed as chairman.
 La Serenissima was the team that represented the capital of San Marino in the first edition of the Titan Cup in 1937.
 The colours were already white and blue following tradition inherited from Tre Penne.
 The onset was initially a win 2–0 in La Castellana di Serravalle, but the final of the Cup saw them take third place.
 La Serenissima reformed after the war.
 In 1952, they started a Titan Cup.

 In 1956, at the behest of a group of sportsmen of the Castle, San Marino regained its representative football status in Tre Penne; which took its name from the three peaks of Monte Titano and the colours of the Serenissima (black and white).

 Curiously, even Tre Penne became a sort of representative Sammarinese.
 In 1959, Italy gained recognition by the Regional Committee of Bologna FIGC, and then Tre Penne joined forces with Libertas.
 Born Libertas Tre Penne, it was chaired by the Director of the Government of Tourism, Gian Vito Marcucci, who kept the colours of the Tre Penne.
 Speakers from the ashes of the Federation and Libertas, Tre Penne was moulded into the sports Serenissima, today San Marino Calcio.

 The first success for Tre Penne still comes in the form of Representative of San Marino in 1966 when it participated in Bergonzona (Switzerland) Amateurs in the Tournament of small states.
 To the surprise of trainers, Sammarienese proceeded to the final and almost went unbeaten, but they ultimately lost against Austria.

 In 1967 they won their first Titan Cup.
 Tre Penne took its first steps by introducing Marco Macina, the first player to wear the jersey of San Marino as an extra-national Italian Under-16 Championship in 1982, to their team.
 They became the European champions in the categories, but then mill already in the ranks of militant youth of Bologna.

-The club registered their first win in European competitions on 9 July 2013, as they beat Shirak by a scoreline of 1–0, thanks in no small part to the efforts of goalkeeper Federico Valentini.
+In the 2009-10 season, Tre Penne qualified for their first European tournament after losing in the finals of the Campionato Sammarinese playoff against Tre Fiori.
+The club also qualified for the Champions League for the first time in 2012 and lost to F91 Dudelange.
+As a result, the team received €340,000 and the money was used to improve facilities and invest in youth development.
+The club registered their first win in European competitions on July 9, 2013, and won the Champions league as they beat Shirak by a scoreline of 1–0, thanks in no small part to the efforts of goalkeeper Federico Valentini.